A guide to resources that will help you to research Aboriginal Australian family history.

 Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS)

 AIATSIS is Australia's premier institution for information about the cultures and lifestyles of Aboriginal and Torres Strait Islander Peoples.
 AIATSIS staff can assist Link-Up (see below) staff in family tracing and reunion for members of the Stolen Generations and provide assistance with navigating their self assisted website if need be.
-Their online guide, Finding your family is a good stating point for research in this area.
+Their Family History Kit is an excellent stating point for researching family history.

 The AIATSIS online catalogue, Mura, contains the Aboriginal and Torres Strait Islander biographical index (ABI).
 The ABI is a personal name index to published material held in the AIATSIS Library and is a very useful tool for family history research.
-The ABI is compiled by indexers who read through books, journals and other publications and create catalogue records for the names of people mentioned in the publication.
-You can search the Aboriginal biographical index for names and other information.
+The ABI is compiled by indexers who read through books, journals and other publications and created catalogue records for the names of people mentioned in the publication.

 National Archives of Australia